pdalcol/Zippex/README.md

 ####Option 1: Manually save files to SF

-To use Zipper you will need 4 classes.
-Copy and paste into new classes in your instance.
+Copy and paste from this repository the following four classes into new classes in your Salesfoce instance.
-- HexUtil.cls
+1. HexUtil.cls
-- Puff.cls
+2. Puff.cls
-- Zipper.cls
+3. Zipper.cls
-- ZipperTests.cls
+4. ZipperTests.cls

 ####Option 2: Install from Unmanaged Package

 Follow this link to install the latest package:
 [link]

-####Option 3: Use 'Deply to Salesforce' button
+####Option 3: Use the 'Deply to Salesforce' button

 <a href="https://githubsfdeploy.herokuapp.com?owner=pdalcol&repo=Zipper">
   <img alt="Deploy to Salesforce"
        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/src/main/webapp/resources/img/deploy.png">
 </a>

-###How to use / sample code
+###How to use

 ####Constructors:
 ####zipper()